The Ten Commandments

 Road rage wasn’t part of life back in the days of Mary and Joseph, but itinerant people are becoming more commonplace, traveling up to two hours each way to work and back home again.

 So what are the ten commandments and what is the difference in thoughts between church and state?
-State being me, of course.
+The state being me, of course.

 Church: You shall not kill.